Lundet/case-7-react/README.md

 ### 4. Data Integration with `useEffect`
 Using the `useEffect` hook, I integrated the website with backend services to fetch real-time movie data from a JSON file (`cinema.json`).
 This approach allowed the application to load and display up-to-date information, such as available movies and showtimes, directly from the data source.

+## Advanced Features (Extra Requirements)

+### 1. Visual Seat Selection
+For an enhanced booking experience, I developed a visual seat selection system where users can see the available seats in a cinema and select their preferred spots by clicking on the seat icons.
+This visual representation improves the user experience by providing a clear and interactive way to choose seats.

+### 2. Managing Multiple Seat Bookings
+The booking system is capable of handling multiple seat reservations at once.
+Users can select the number of seats they want to book, and the system will update the availability in real-time.
+Some showtimes also feature pre-booked seats, adding complexity to the seat selection process, which I managed using state management in React.